Lachine Canal: History

 During the 1840s, under Chief Engineer Charles Atherton, the Lachine Canal was deepened to allow heavier ships to pass through and hydraulic power was introduced to the industries on its banks.
 Through the enlargement of the canal, its use changed from solely a means of avoiding the Lachine rapids to that of an industrial region within Montreal.
 There were two major effects on the development of Montreal due to the enlargement of the Lachine Canal.
 The first was that by creating a route that bypassed the Lachine rapids and therefore opened the upper St Lawrence River to navigation, Montreal became a more convenient area for trade, effectively taking away shipping traffic from Quebec City and moving it to Montreal.

 The second important shift that can be noted through the growth and development of the canal is the creation of industrial suburbs.
 Before the Lachine Canal, Montreal's industrial region was in what would be considered the downtown area.

 The impact of the Lachine Canal on Montreal during the mid- to late 1800s can be seen through the emergence of new working-class neighbourhoods such as Griffintown, St Henri, Pointe St Charles.
 Furthermore, the population of Montreal grew by over four times between the mid-1800s to the early 1900s.

 One of the main reasons behind the growth of the Lachine Canal region was the access to hydraulic power which was provided through the deepening of canal in the 1840s.
 Throughout the mid to late 1800s, industries all along the banks of canal experienced consistent growth through the access to this energy source.
 By the end of the 1800s, factories began to utilize steam powered factories as opposed to hydraulic power.

 The top three manufacturing industries in Montreal were wood, iron, and steel.
 In 1871 these three sectors made up 60% of the total Canadian manufacturing production.
 Other industries that had factories along the canal were the leather industries and the garment industries, which apart from the leather industry all increased.
+Sugarcane imported by Redpath from the West Indies also played a pivotal role in transforming Montreal into an industrial hub in North America.

 As wood was on the decline and industries were growing at a much faster pace, iron and steel were still the dominant industries.
 By World War II, industries needed more water to power their machines, and the hydraulic system was not providing enough power.
 Many of the factories needed another source of power.
 The new source of power came from coal.
 With the Grand Trunk Railway on hand at Point St. Charles, industries were able to import coal from many different sources.
 They were able to import coal from Nova Scotia, Ohio, Pennsylvania, and across the ocean from Great Britain.
 The Lachine Canal was extremely busy acting as a hub for the city of Montreal.